 The Fire Sprinkler Initiative of the National Fire Protection Association reports that fires in homes pose one of the biggest threats to people in a community.
 During the five-year period of 2006-2010, U.S. fire departments responded to an average of 371,700 home structure fires per year.
 About 350,000 of the fires occurred in homes without automatic extinguishing equipment.
-Residential fires caused an estimated average of 2,600 civilian deaths and 12,900 civilian injuries, $7.2 billion in direct property damage, and 25,600 firefighter injuries at the fireground per year.
+Residential fires caused 2,380, or 83%, of civilian deaths in 2013.
+NFPA estimates there are 12,900 civilian injuries, $7.2 billion in direct property damage, and 25,600 firefighter injuries at the fireground each year.

 Those at greatest risk are:

 - Children under 5 years old